 |It has a great pizza-baking capacity|

 |Good value for the price at $600 and up|

 Both ovens are recommendable.

-If you are looking for a more portable model, then chances are you’ll want to side with the Roccbox.
-Its streamlined design coupled with its slightly lighter build makes it the clear favorite in that regard.
+If you are looking for a more portable model, you’ll want to side with the Roccbox.
+Its streamlined design and slightly lighter build make it the clear favorite in that regard.

 On the other hand, if you care for more cooking space and power, you’ll probably want to go for the Ooni Pro.
 It also wins out among those looking for added burner options.